01-edu/UX-UI/subjects/ui/ui-2/ui-2-5/README.md

-# UI II - Ex 5 CK - Library for a dating app
+# UI II - Ex 5 - Library for a dating app

 **Context:**